lubianat/tiokhin2020/notes_on_model_claims_by_lubiana.md

 ```

 ## 04
+### Claim

 * On any given question, a scientist’s statistical power, pwr, can take on any real-numbered value in [0.05, 1].

+### Report

+- This is a feature of the function "pwr.t.test".
+See its documentation [here](https://www.rdocumentation.org/packages/pwr/versions/1.3-0/topics/pwr.t.test).

 ## 05
 ### Claim